The Big Secret to Completing Successful Branding & Design Projects

 Know your marketing goals - What do you want to achieve with your design project?
 Are you trying to capture more leads?
 Get more customers in the door?
 Promote a sale or product launch?
 Know your goal and then give your designer the freedom to explore the best possible way to communicate that to your target audience.

 Consider adding brand strategy or design consulting to your budget - Everything you do for your business is an investment in it’s success.
 When it comes to developing a logo and brand identity having a complete picture of your business, it’s mission/objectives, your target market, competition, and key messages is vital to creating a successful brand that resonates with your audience and builds solid ROI.
 Large corporations know this which is why they invest a lot of money into this very important strategic step.
 Small business should be doing the same, but on a smaller scale, if they want to thrive in their industry.
 If your budget allows and you want to redesign your logo or re-brand your business consider hiring a designer who offers brand audits and design strategy services at the onset of the redesign.
-If your budget is small and you’re unsure whether you need a re-design or a new piece of collateral, consulting with a designer to assess your overall business branding may save you money in the long term and help you determine the baseline for new improvements and goals when you have the budget to invest in a re-design in the future.
+If your budget is small and you’re unsure whether you need a re-brand or a collateral overhaul, consulting with a designer to assess your current business branding may save you money in the long term and help create a roadmap for new improvements and goals when you have the budget to invest in a re-brand in the future.

-It’s important to remember that when you trust the process and get out of the way you are ultimately providing the best possible environment for your designer to create the best possible outcome for your business marketing objective.
-A marketing piece is a tool that has the potential to create more leads, bring in more sales, or build more engagement with your target market, but only to the extent that you are willing to let go and allow the professional that creates it to do his job.
+When you trust the process and get out of the way you are ultimately providing the best possible environment for your designer to create the best possible outcome for your business marketing objective.
+A marketing piece is a tool that has the potential to create more leads, bring in more sales, or build more engagement with your target market, but only to the extent that you are willing to let go and allow the professional that creates it to do her job.